 Although all the models have their critics, they have all contributed towards improving our understanding of how conversation works, forms of gender difference, the maintenance of these differences, and the value set on different styles by society The deficit, dominance and sub-cultural models are not necessarily mutually exclusive.
+The concepts of 'deficit' and 'differences, and the value set on differences are not necessarily mutually exclusive.

-The concepts of 'deficit' and 'differTHEORIES OF GENDER AND POWER DIFFERENCES: A DISCUSSION 129 ence' can only emerge as a result of the patriarchal power explicitly recognised in the 'dominance' theory, since it is a patriarchy which creates and maintains gender differences at all levels.
+ence' can only emerge as a result of the patriarchal power explicitly recognised in the 'dominance' theory, since it is a patriarchy which creates and maintains gender differences at all levels.
 There seems to be general agreement amongst many linguists working in this area that none of these theories offers a totally satisfactory explanation, either singly or in combination, of gender differences in conversational styles.
 One aspect of difference theory that has been criticised is that women and men are frequently implicity regarded as internally homogenous groups.
 Differences between individual women, and the differences between individual men, are not taken into account often enough.
 Neither is sufficient account taken of other social formations, such as ethnicity, class, and sexuality, which affect the power dynamics of interactions.
 Furthermore, styles which are 'normal' for groups of white, middle class, well-educated, women and men, for example, may be very unusual for other social groups, and thus generalisations made on the basis of the behaviour of one group of people may be totally invalid.